daveTheOldCoder/Godot3To4FileConversion/README.md

 ### Example 4

 * Read an encrypted Godot 3 file written using ConfigFile, using ConfigFileGodot3.load\_encrypted_pass().
-This accomplishes the same result as the previous example, but doesn't create a converted file.
+This has the same result as the previous example, but doesn't create a converted file.

 Godot 3 code that creates an encrypted file using ConfigFile: